 We provide a range of Active Ageing services for seniors to support the independence, good health, and wellbeing of residents.
 This includes some transport services, social support services and events, and personal alarm assessments.

 Other types of care for seniors are provided by a range of registered aged care providers available within Boroondara which are funded by the Australian Government.
-And you can learn more about these services on the My Aged Care website.
+And you can learn more about these services on the My Aged Care website-external site.

 All aged care providers are required to comply with the Aged Care Quality Standards and the Charter of Aged Care Rights.
-More information about these commitments is on the Aged Care Quality and Safety Commission website.
+More information about these commitments is on the Aged Care Quality and Safety Commission website-external site.

 How to access seniors' services

 Please note: you need to be at least 65 years old to access subsidised services, or 50 years old for Aboriginal and Torres Strait Islander people.